dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 and I'm not sure that these are two separate things.
 Almost everything else could be dropped or redefined.

-At that point, one needs to decide on relative or absolute morality: relativism vs. moral universalism of Kant.
-This requires universalizability, which dictates that for an action to be permissable, it must apply equally to every situation and every person.
+From here, one must decide on relative or absolute morality: either moral relativism or the moral universalism of Kant.
+This requires universalizability, which dictates that, for an action to be permissable, it must apply equally to every situation and every person.
 It is nearly impossible, but incredibly admirable to adhere to Kant's philosophy, as it almost entirely nullifies your space of potential actions and makes you more predictable.

-Also, it is incredibly hard to practice empathetic behavior if people warp the perception of you, so that you're a pariah.
-It's not an excuse to limit one's interactions with others or restrict empathy, but it is really hard to practice compassion or provide values to others when one has no income and practically nothing to give.
+Also, it is incredibly hard to practice empathetic behavior if people warp the perception of you, rendering you a pariah.
+It's not an excuse to limit one's interactions with others or restrict empathy, but it is really hard to practice compassion or provide value to others when one has no income and practically nothing to give.

 Furthermore it's incredibly hard to see the world through someone's eyes when they see you as a miserable useless piece of shit and they